Schalles Award

 Established in 1999, both Schalles awards, one (the Schalles Award) for the best collegiate pinner in America and the other, (the Junior Schalles Award) for the best scholastic pinner, are annually presented by WIN Magazine, Cliff Keen Athletics and the NWCA.
 The award is named after Wade Schalles, one of American wrestling's most storied pinners and a Distinguished Member of the National Wrestling Hall of Fame.
-During his collegiate career (1970-1974) Mr. Schalles set the NCAA record at 109 pins.
+During his collegiate career (1970-1974) Schalles set the NCAA record at 109 pins.